Drive sales on autopilot with ecommerce-focused featuresSee Features

-When it comes to automation, hone your efforts in on the most revenue-driving automated messages—welcome, cart and browse/product abandonment, and the strategies that are going to have the biggest impact on your bottom line.
+When it comes to automation, hone your efforts on the most revenue-driving automated messages: welcome, cart and browse/product abandonment, and the strategies that are going to have the biggest impact on your bottom line.

 - Welcome: During the holidays, you’re going to get a rush of new email subscribers hungry for the best discounts and deals.
-In Q2 2020, welcome messages had close to a 50% conversion rate, and generated 9% of all conversions.
+In the first half of 2023, welcome message automations had a 55% lift over campaigns, making them a powerful tool to increase conversions.
 Take advantage of the deal hunt to optimize your welcome messages for maximum impact.
+Learn how by exploring some of our best welcome email examples.

 - Cart abandonment: It’s no secret that cart abandonment is likely the most profitable workflow for online sellers.
 During the holidays, customers will be using their carts more like a wishlist before deciding to come back and purchase.
 Get them to commit to the purchase by prioritizing these workflows for optimization—they’re too important to set and forget.